What is the name of the form of government? Form of government

 In jurisprudence, it is customary to consider two forms of government - monarchy and republic.

-Monarchy- autocracy (from the Greek "monos" - one and "arche" - power, that is, "monoarchy") - a form of government, according to which the monarch (pharaoh, king, king, sultan, etc.) is the sole head of state uniting all the power in his hands, unlimited in time, passing it on by inheritance, and responsible for his powerful actions before God.
+Monarchy- autocracy (from the Greek “monos” - one and “arche” - power, that is, “monoarchy”) - a form of government according to which the monarch (pharaoh, king, czar, sultan, etc.) is the sole head of state uniting all power in his own hands, unlimited in time, passing it on by inheritance, and responsible before God for his actions of power.

-1. The existence of an autocratic bearer of supreme state power;
+1. The existence of a sovereign bearer of supreme state power;

-2. The method of transferring power is hereditary;
+2. The method of transfer of power is hereditary;

-3. Lifelong possession of power by the monarch;
+3. Lifelong ownership of power by the monarch;

-5. The monarch is not legally responsible for his actions as the head of state (according to the Military Regulations of Peter I, the sovereign is “an autocratic monarch who should not give an answer to anyone in the world about his affairs”).
+5. The monarch does not bear legal responsibility for his actions as the head of state (according to the Military Regulations of Peter I, the sovereign is “an autocratic monarch who should not give an answer to anyone in the world about his affairs”).

-At the beginning of the 21st century, the globe There are about 30 states with a monarchical form of government, most of which are constitutional.
-At the same time, there is a global trend to reduce monarchies, while in states that have retained such a device, there is an active restriction of the rights of the monarch.
+At the beginning of the 21st century globe There are about 30 states with a monarchical form of government, most of which are constitutional.
+At the same time, there is a worldwide trend towards a reduction in monarchies, while in states that have retained such a structure, there is an active restriction of the rights of the monarch.

-In the historical aspect Monarchies can be subdivided into ancient oriental - oriental despotism, based on the Asian mode of production (Babylon, India, Egypt), slave antique(for example, the ancient Roman monarchy), feudal(early feudal, class-representative, absolute).
+From a historical perspective monarchies can be divided into ancient eastern - eastern despotism based on the Asian method of production (Babylon, India, Egypt), slaveholding antique(for example, the ancient Roman monarchy), feudal(early feudal, class-representative, absolute).

-There are also monarchies according to the principles of inheritance of power:
+Monarchies are also distinguished according to the principles of inheritance of power:

-Dynastic monarchy in such a monarchy, a strictly dynastic principle operates, according to which the throne is transferred from father to son, but can also be transferred, for example, from brother to brother.
-It was invented by Western European feudalism and then spread to other parts of the world, although, perhaps, it developed independently in the countries of Islam.
+Dynastic monarchy In such a monarchy, a strictly dynastic principle operates, according to which the throne is passed on from father to son, but can also be passed on, for example, from brother to brother.
+It was invented by Western European feudalism and then spread to other parts of the world, although it may have developed independently in Islamic countries.

-tribal monarchy much more often than strict succession to the throne, the principle of belonging to the royal family acted in the monarchies.
-Those. the king had to come from the royal family, but this did not mean at all that he automatically inherited the throne.
+Tribal monarchy much more often than strict succession to the throne, the principle of belonging to the royal family operated in monarchies.
+Those. the king had to come from a royal family, but this did not mean that he automatically inherited the throne.

 Elective monarchy represents the most ancient principle of acquiring royal power - its prototype is the elected military leaders or high priests.
 Byzantium, for example, was an elective monarchy, as was the Holy Roman Empire.
-It must be remembered that the people chose not so much the king as royal family and these events took place solely because the previous dynasty had been interrupted.
+It must be remembered that the people chose not so much the king as royal family and these events occurred solely because the previous dynasty was interrupted.

-From the point of view of the completeness of the power of the monarch, the following types of monarchy can be distinguished: unlimited And limited.
-At the same time, traditionally, unrestricted absolute.
+From the point of view of the complete power of the monarch, the following types of monarchy can be distinguished: unlimited And limited.
+At the same time, traditionally, unlimited absolute.
 In our opinion, the identification of unlimited and absolute monarchies is erroneous.
-Firstly, as a form of government, absolute monarchies arise as a result of the tendencies towards centralized, intensified as a result of the crisis of feudal relations. unified system state power.
-This means that as a legal phenomenon, absolutism arose relatively recently, in the 16th-17th centuries.
-(But monarchies have existed since much earlier times).
-Secondly, absolute monarchies (such as the absolutism that existed in Russia in the 17th century) symbolized, first of all, not the “omnipotence” of the sovereign (this is just more characteristic of the early, primitive forms of monarchical statehood - Eastern despotisms), but rather the unity and strength states.
-By the way, the powers of the monarch himself in the conditions of an absolute monarchy (especially in economic sphere) were often quite severely limited.
-It appears that unlimited can be considered monarchies in which the sources of the highest state power are individually defined individuals.
-With such an approach, the already mentioned ancient monarchies (Eastern despotisms), which were characterized by social structure, headed by the monarch (pharaoh) and included slaves as objects of control.
-At the same time, the place of a slave in the social hierarchy and his very life depended entirely on the will of the pharaoh.
+Firstly, as a form of government, absolute monarchies arise as a consequence of tendencies towards centralized, intensified as a result of the crisis of feudal relations. unified system state power.
+This means that absolutism as a legal phenomenon arose relatively recently, in the 16th–17th centuries. (but monarchies have existed since much earlier times).
+Secondly, absolute monarchies (such as absolutism, which existed in the 17th century in Russia) symbolized primarily not the “omnipotence” of the sovereign (this is more typical of early, primitive forms of monarchical statehood - eastern despotism), but rather unity and strength states.
+By the way, the powers of the monarch himself in an absolute monarchy (especially in economic sphere) were often quite seriously limited.
+It appears that unlimited can be considered monarchies in which the sources of supreme state power are individually determined individuals.
+With such an approach, the already mentioned ancient monarchies (oriental despotisms), which were characterized by social structure, headed by a monarch (pharaoh) and including slaves as objects of governance.
+At the same time, the slave’s place in the social hierarchy and his very life depended entirely on the will of the pharaoh.
 In addition, various types of theocracies can be classified as unlimited monarchies, in which the monarch combines the powers of the head of secular and spiritual power.
-As a form of unlimited monarchy, theocracies have survived up to the present time in a number of Arabian states (Bahrain, Oman).
+As a form of unlimited monarchy, theocracies have survived to the present day in a number of Arabian states (Bahrain, Oman).

 Constitutional (parliamentary) monarchy characterized by the following main features:

-1. The government is formed from representatives of parties that have received a majority in parliamentary elections;
+1. The government is formed from representatives of the parties that received a majority in parliamentary elections;

-2. The leader of the party that has received the majority of deputy mandates becomes the head of government;
+2. The leader of the party that received the majority of parliamentary seats becomes the head of government;

-4. The government is accountable in its activities to the Parliament.
+4. The government is accountable in its activities to parliament.

-As one of the signs of a parliamentary monarchy, one can name the adoption of legislative acts by the parliament and their signing by the monarch.
+One of the signs of a parliamentary monarchy is the adoption of legislative acts by parliament and their signing by the monarch.
 However, in our opinion, this prerogative of the monarch, like most of his other powers, is of a formal nature.
-Due to the existing political practice and constitutional customs, the monarch, as a rule, does not refuse to sign bills adopted by parliament.
-In this regard, it would be more appropriate to attribute to the number of features of this form of government the presence of the institute of countersignature, suggesting that the signature of the monarch on the document is symbolic.
-The monarch, as a formal head of state, only confirms a document already signed by an authorized official who led the preparation of this document and bears full responsibility for it.
+Due to the current political practice and constitutional customs, the monarch, as a rule, does not refuse to sign bills passed by parliament.
+In this regard, it is more appropriate to include among the signs of this form of government the presence of the institution of countersignature, which assumes that the monarch’s signature on a document is symbolic in nature.
+The monarch, as the formal head of state, only seals a document that has already been signed by an authorized official who supervised the preparation of this document and bears full responsibility for it.

-Most monarchical states are currently constitutional (parliamentary) monarchies: Great Britain, Spain, Denmark, the Netherlands, Belgium, Sweden, Japan, Thailand, etc. It should be borne in mind that, in accordance with the constitutions of these countries, the functional powers of monarchs as heads States are different in socio-political significance.
+The majority of monarchical states are currently constitutional (parliamentary) monarchies: Great Britain, Spain, Denmark, the Netherlands, Belgium, Sweden, Japan, Thailand, etc. It should be borne in mind that, in accordance with the constitutions of these countries, the functional powers of monarchs as heads states differ in socio-political significance.
 For example, monarchs in Japan, Sweden, Norway and some other countries are deprived of any independent powers, remaining in most cases only a symbol of the unity of the nation.
-In other countries, the monarch not only formally certifies the fact of the appointment of the government, but also plays a certain independent role, for example, by appointing the shaper of the government (Spain).
-Moreover, if the formator's attempt to form a government fails, the monarch can replace him with another candidate.
-The “strengthened” status of the monarch is characteristic of those countries where several parties are represented in parliament, none of which has an absolute majority, or the parties cannot form a majority coalition.
-Under such conditions, the monarch can create a short-term minority government, the purpose of which is only to organize the election of a new parliament.
+In other countries, the monarch not only formally certifies the appointment of the government, but also plays a certain independent role, for example, by appointing the formator of the government (Spain).
+Moreover, if the formator’s attempt to form a government is unsuccessful, the monarch can replace him with another candidate.
+The “enhanced” status of the monarch is characteristic of those countries where several parties are represented in parliament, none of which has an absolute majority, or the parties cannot form a majority coalition.
+In such conditions, the monarch can create a short-term minority government, the purpose of which is only to organize the elections of a new parliament.

-It is also quite reasonable, in our opinion, to single out dualistic monarchy as the original form of a limited (constitutional) monarchy.
+It is also quite reasonable, in our opinion, to highlight dualistic monarchy as the original form of limited (constitutional) monarchy.
 This form of government is characterized the following signs:

-1. Along with the legal and de facto independence of the monarch, there are representative bodies with legislative and control functions (parliament);
+1. Along with the legal and actual independence of the monarch, there are representative bodies with legislative and control functions (parliament);

 2. Executive power belongs to the monarch, who exercises it directly or through a government accountable to him;

-Dualistic monarchies were, for example, Germany in the period from 1871 to 1918 and Japan from late XIX in. to 1945.
-Currently, there are no classical dualistic monarchies, although with a certain degree of conditionality, dualistic monarchies can be attributed modern monarchies in Jordan, Morocco, Nepal.
+Dualistic monarchies were, for example, Germany in the period from 1871 to 1918 and Japan from late XIX V. to 1945.
+Currently, there are no classical dualistic monarchies, although with a certain degree of convention they can be classified as dualistic modern monarchies in Jordan, Morocco, Nepal.

-The monarchy is a very flexible and viable form of state government, with a centuries-old history and traditions, undoubtedly having a number of both negative and positive qualities that have not lost their significance for the present.
-Monarchist sentiments are not alien to contemporary Russia either.
-On its territory there are various public organizations that position themselves as monarchist and call for its restoration within the entire state.
+Monarchy is a very flexible and viable form of government, with a centuries-old history and traditions, which undoubtedly has a number of both negative and positive qualities that have not lost their significance in modern times.
+Monarchical sentiments are not alien to modern Russia.
+On its territory there are various public organizations that position themselves as monarchical and call for its restoration within the entire state.

-Republic(from Latin "res publica" - a public affair, nationwide) - a form of state government in which the highest state power is exercised collectively by elected bodies elected by the population for a certain period.
+Republic(from the Latin “res publica” - public matter, nationwide) - a form of government in which the highest state power is exercised by collegial elected bodies elected by the population for a certain term.

 1. Election of the highest bodies of state power and their collegial (collective) nature;